root-gg/plik/README.md

 ### FAQ

-##### I have an error when uploading from client : "invalid character '<' looking for beginning of value"
+##### I have an error when uploading from client : "Unable upload file : HTTP error 411 Length Required"

 Under nginx < 1.3.9, you must enable HttpChunkin module to allow transfer-encoding "chunked".